Skyscanner/backpack-ios/Backpack/Icon/README.md

 `BPKIcon` contains the Backpack Icon component.
 It supports rendering any Backpack icon to `UIImage`s using a caching mechanism to reduce performance impact.
 A UI component `IconView`/`BPKIconView` is also available for simple icon case where an icon is to be displayed with a tint color.

+\*\*Note: Some icons are only available in small or large, whilst others are available at both sizes.
+Check our [design docs](https://backpack.github.io/components/icon?platform=design) to see which are available.\*\*

 ### Objective-C

 #### Using `BPKIconView`